-National Debt Relief Debt Consolidation review: Features
+National Debt Relief review: Application process

 - Loans paid directly to the creditors

 - Prequalify without affecting credit score

 As you might expect, National Debt Relief needs to find out as much about your debt situation as possible before working out how best it can help.
 Ultimately this means talking your situation through with a debt counselor at National Debt Relief, either by calling the toll-free number straight away, or filling in a short questionnaire to get a free debt relief quote, and then waiting for them to ring you to discuss.

 While it might not be as fast as some online services that will quickly let you know what kind of loan you’re eligible for and the APR you might expect, there's added reassurance that you'll find the best relief solution for you, and that the immediate application process won’t impact your credit score.